ephort/dnatest/README.md

+# Defence against the Dark Arts: Detecting and Mitigating Timing Attacks

+This is a demo application for the talk "Defence against the Dark Arts: Detecting and Mitigating Timing Attacks".

-# Up and running
+## Up and running

 php artisan migrate:fresh --force && php artisan db:seed --force && rm -f storage/invoices/*
 Make sure the connection is served via HTTP/2
 Create test order for another person

-# Talk "Defence Against The Dark Arts: Detecting and Mitigation Timing Attacks"
+Create test order for yourself on dnatest-au

+## Talk manuscript

  - I have been intrigued by timing attacks since I attended a Ruby on Rails meetup in 2019 where a guy named Rune Philosof showed how timing attacks could be used to reveal a password string one character at a time.